industrydive/stripe-ctf-2-vm/docs/creating-the-vm.md

 Lastly run the export script:

 ```
-veewee-scripts/export-ctf-vm.sh
+packer-scripts/export-ctf-vm.sh
 ```

-The packaged VM zip file will be placed in the `dist` folder.
+The packaged VM archive file will be placed in the `dist` folder.

 ## Distributing the VM